Get The Right Brace

 • Swivel straps & Sili-grips, strap padding for anti migration

-• Floam™ condyle pad with 100% memory foam for increased patient comfort and compliance
+• Floam™ condyle pad with 100% memory foam

 • Thermoformed suede padding is standard on each brace